testmunk/docs/ios.rst

 ..
 HINT::

-The '-v' argument launches Cucumber in `verbose mode`, which means that it will print more detailed information to the console while running.
+	The ``-v`` argument launches Cucumber in `verbose mode`, which means that it will print more detailed information to the console while running.
 We run it this way to know exactly what went wrong or right with the testing.

+	Why '-v'?

 That will initiate the testruns on your simulator.